 He began his career in Digi Telecommunications Sdn Bhd in 1997, where he held various finance and business positions and was leading the business planning team.
-He was the Head of Regional Management when he left in 2009 to join U Mobile Sdn Bhd as its Chief Financial Officer.
-While in U Mobile, he introduced a cost-effective structure and managed to reduce cost while growing the Company.
-Prior to joining REDtone, he was the Head of Planning and Strategy of Maxis Communications Berhad for $2\frac{1}{2}$ years from 2013, where he was actively involved in the feasibility study of many new business initiatives.
+He was the Head of Regional Management when he left in 2009 to join U Mobile Sdn Bhd ("U Mobile") as its Chief Financial Officer.
+During his 4 years tenure in U Mobile, he introduced a cost-effective structure which set the path for the Company to grow and to compete effectively.
+Prior to joining REDtone, he was the Head of Planning and Strategy of Maxis Communications Berhad for 21⁄2 years from 2013, where he plays a significant role in the feasibility study of many new business initiatives.

-In REDtone, he led the team in aligning the cost structure, introducing measures enhancing forward looking organization, revamping processes and controls which contributed to the improvement in profitability and efficiency of the Company.
+In REDtone, he led the team in aligning the cost structure, introducing measures enhancing forward looking organization, revamping processes and controls which have enabled the Company to be more effective in facing evolving businesses, leading to improvement in profitability and efficiency of the Company.